Board and Batten Wall Tutorial (on textured walls!)

 Step 8.
 Paint board and batten wall.

-Further reading – If you’re doing any interior painting, you’ve gotta read this post full of interior painting tips
+Further reading – If you’re doing any interior painting, you’ve gotta read this post which covers how to paint a room for beginners!

 Painted blue green accent wall